NotisSiokas/ShippingCosts_test/README.md

 # Shipping Costs Test

 #### Purpose of this project
-This project is part of the coding test for the role of Junior Full-Stack Developer at Spectinga.
+This project is part of the coding test for the role of Junior Full-Stack Developer for an e-commerce shop startup.

 Candidate: Notis Siokas